Last Updated: January 2025 | Reviewed by Abbie Jacobs

 Collaborative Practice Agreement

-While this agreement is required, New Jersey nurse-midwives have a relatively broad scope of practice and can provide comprehensive care to women throughout the lifespan.
+Although this agreement is required, New Jersey nurse-midwives have a relatively broad scope of practice, enabling them to provide comprehensive care to women throughout their lifespan.
+Pending legislation may modify or eliminate this requirement in the near future.

 Application Processing